CaptainCrimson/phishing/spt/readme.txt

 ##### PROJECT FOUNDERS #####

-The spt is a collaborative effort of two full-time information security professionals who had an idea and some time to make it happen.
+The original spt is a collaborative effort of two full-time information security professionals who had an idea and some time to make it happen.

  - Derek (1 or onespt)
  - Will (42 or 42spt)

-Please see the full details of the spt project team members on our website at http://www.sptoolkit.com/who.
+spt(r) was begun by Sam Tarling (@samueltarling) and is continued by our amazing contributors.

-Thanks for using the spt!
+Thanks for using the spt(r)!
-- the spt project!
+- the spt rebirth project